carlosmunoz/zanata-wiki/Webtrans-Architecture.md

-The Translation Editor (Webtrans) is a GWT application that uses .
+The Translation Editor (Webtrans) is a GWT application.
 It is distributed from a Zanata server and runs in a browser (Chrome and Firefox are targeted specifically), and uses GWT-RPC to communicate with the server.

 The GWT SDK is required to develop this component.